 3. Pack non essential items first

 Another task you can complete early on is to pack non-essential items first.
-Non essential items are things that you don’t use very often so you won’t be needing buy adderall new zealand them until you move to your new place.
+Non essential items are things that you don’t use very often so you won’t be needing them until you move to your new place.
 You can pack picture frames, miscellaneous decorations and out of season clothing items that won’t be missed.
 Store the boxes in the garage or a spare bedroom so you can continue to live in your home without having to maneuver around moving boxes all over the house.

 4. Pack for your move room by room and label the boxes

 This may seem obvious, but it will make your job of packing and unpacking much simpler if you pack according to room.
 It can be overwhelming to try to pack the entire house at the same time, so just focus on one room at a time.
 You can set a goal to de-clutter and pack one room completely before moving on to the next room.
 After you complete each room you can take a well deserved break and reward yourself with a nice cup of tea or a special treat.
 Once you get into your new home you will be very thankful that you packed according to rooms because it will make your unpacking go so much easier.
 After going through the trouble of packing your moving boxes by separate rooms, don’t forget to label the boxes so the movers know where to put them in the new house!

 5. Get all house members involved in packing for your move

 Packing doesn’t have to be reserved for the adults in the house.
 If you have kids they can help declutter and pack up their own rooms.
 When tackling corporate living areas like the kitchen and the living room, you can also work together with all the members of the household.
 Set house goals for packing and once you complete your goal for the day, do something fun with all of your helpers.
 This will make your packing experience less of a chore and more of a household bonding experience.